araleo/express-auth/README.md

 ## Usage

 Users can signup using the `/auth/signup` endpoint and login using `/auth/login`.
 On successful signups and logins the generated JWT is returned in the response as a Cookie.

 ## Environment

 This app needs a .env file in it's root with the following format:

 ```
+CORS_ORIGIN=<origin address>
 JWT_SECRET=<secret>
 MONGO_AUTH_IP=<docker service name or mongo database IP>
 MONGO_AUTH_PORT=<port number>